Arm Lift (Brachioplasty)

 Arm Lift Costs

-The national average surgeon/physician fee for an arm lift (brachioplasty) in 2013 was $3,729, according to the American Society of Plastic Surgeons.
-This figure does not include other costs, such as a facilities charge or anesthesia.
+The national average surgeon/physician fee for an Arm Lift (Brachioplasty) in 2020 was $4,861, according to the American Society of Plastic Surgeons.
+This figure does not include other costs, such as anesthesia, operating room facilities or other related expenses.
 You should be provided with complete information on costs and financing options at the initial consultation with your doctor.

 Arm Lift Consultation